 Sessions are generally provided remotely, and I will send a link to join prior to our session.
 I have been working this way for many years and this approach works very effectively.

-Depending on the age and stage of your child, I will tailor the pre-introduction and any sessions so that they feel as comfortable and confident as possible in meeting me.
+Sometimes, I work with parents rather than the child, it really depends on the specifics of the situation.
+However, if and when I meet the child, depending on their age and stage, I will tailor the pre-introduction and any sessions so that they feel as comfortable and confident as possible in meeting me.
 Where it would be helpful, I can send a video message or bespoke message to the young person beforehand as preparation for our meeting.

 Do you only work with children?
 And if so, what ages?